Maximum Likelihood Estimation for parametric linear regression models

 \(g_k(\cdot)\) is the \(k\)-th link function.

-\(\boldsymbol{\eta}_{j}\) is the value of the linear predictor for the $j^th$ for all the observations.
+\(\boldsymbol{\eta}_{j}\) is the value of the linear predictor for the \(j^{th}\) for all the observations.

 \(\boldsymbol{\beta}_j = (\beta_{0j}, \beta_{1j},\dots, \beta_{(p_j-1)j})^\top\) are the fixed effects vector, where \(p_j\) is the number of parameters in linear predictor \(j\) and \(\mathbf{X}_j\) is a known design matrix of order \(n\times p_j\).
 These terms are specified in

-argument.\(\mathcal{D}\) is the distribution specified in argument
+formulasargument.\(\mathcal{D}\) is the distribution specified in argument

-maximizes the log L through optim
+Then, maxlogLreg maximizes the log L through

-nlminb
+optim, nlminb or

-Estimation with censorship can be handled with Surv
+Estimation with censorship can be handled with Surv objects

 (see example 2).
 The output object stores the corresponding censorship matrix,